zhulik/aiosyncthing/README.md

     )...
 ```

-In case if the api_key is invalid, `aiosyncthing.exceptions.SyncthingError` will be raised on attempt to perform any request except `ping()`.
-This one only raises `syncthing.exceptions.PingError`.
+In case if the api_key is invalid, `aiosyncthing.exceptions.SyncthingError` will be raised on attempt to perform any request except `client.system.ping()`, this one only raises `aiosyncthing.exceptions.PingError`.

 ### System namespace